Part I of II (Read Part II here).

 Alternate: “I haven’t taken the time to research the potential of the new (technology/equipment/software) except to find out how much it costs.”

 You should probably take a step back if you find this happening at your firm.
 First, determine if your firm has developed a culture where investment in the firm takes a back seat to the partner’s draw.
 Once your associates rise to partner, are they going to expect the same to continue – large paychecks for partners while the firm is otherwise neglected?
-How long before your firm either requires a massive and costly upgrade to bring everything into the 21st century, before inadequate technology dries up the revenue that paid those big partnership draws in the first place?
+How long before your firm either requires a massive and costly upgrade to bring everything into the 21st century, or the lack of adequate technology renders your firm less profitable, and eventually unable to pay those big partnership draws in the first place?

 2) If it ain’t broke…